Quantum states in disordered media. I. Low-pass filter approach: Localized states in disordered systems

 Following Halperin and Lax~\cite{Halperin1966}, we consider a random potential which arises in the limit of a finite density of $\delta$-function scatterers.
 This is permitted because the strength~${\cal V}$ of the scattering potential is small compared to the band width which leads to a typical size of the localized wave packet $\ell_{\rm wp}\sim 10\, \hbox{\AA}$ that is large compared to the potential fluctuation scale, $\ell_{\rm wp}\gg \ell_{\rm pf}$.
 For an estimate of $\ell_{\rm wp}$ we introduce

 as the typical average kinetic energy of a localized state.
 The estimate~(\ref{eq:estimatecalT-or-ellwp}) implies that, while the band width is of the order of several electron volts, the typical average kinetic energy ${\cal T}$ of a localized state is of the order of several ten milli-electron volts.
+Algebraic expressions for $\ell_{\rm wp}$ and ${\cal T}$ through the model parameters are given in eq.~(\ref{eq:app-1d-values}).

 To be definite, we assume that the potential is characterized by Gaussian statistics (`white noise'), i.e., the potential obeys $ \langle {\cal V}_{\rm R}(\vec{r}\,) \rangle_{\rm R} =0$ with the auto-correlation function~\cite{Halperin1966}